-I believe that the Languages staff at Dixie is second to none.
-Inspection reports over the last ten years refer to languages lessons as 'inspirational', 'taught with flair' and 'promoting cultural development', where assessment is 'thorough' and 'encouraging', and the languages lessons observed in the most recent inspection in 2016 contributed to the school's 'excellent' rating for teaching and learning.
-You will be in safe hands, working with teachers who know how to get the best out of students and who believe in what they are doing.
+We believe that the Languages staff at Dixie is second to none.
+Inspection reports over the last ten years refer to Languages lessons as 'inspirational', 'taught with flair' and 'promoting cultural development', where assessment is 'thorough' and 'encouraging', and the lessons observed in the most recent inspection in 2016 contributed to the school's 'excellent' rating for teaching and learning.